-3.2.2 Unique Developments
+3.3.2 Unique Developments

-It is important that modern developments outwith established industrial areas are not valued using a modest local basic rate.
-The Industrial Group will identify and set appropriate value levels for such subjects, for example at Henderson Place Lane and at Riccarton in Edinburgh.
+It is important that modern developments out with established industrial areas are not valued using a modest local basic rate.
+Instead follow relevant evidence for comparable subjects in the valuation area.
+The Industrial Group will identify and set appropriate value levels for such subjects, which may include, for example, Research Parks.

-3.2.3 Land Values in the City Centre
+3.3.3 Land Values in the City Centre

 The basic rate for land referred to in paragraph 3.1 together with surfacing does not reflect any use as car parking at properties in the City centre.
-The value of any such land should therefore be arrived at by using the Lock-Up Garages and Car Parking Spaces Practice Note (VP/C/1).
-Discuss any such approach with your Divisional Valuer.
+The value of any such land should therefore be arrived at by using the LVJB Non-Domestic Lock-Up Garages and Car Parking Spaces Practice Note.
+Discuss any such approach with the Industrial Working group.